 Peroxide detection and removal:

-Drip 2~3 drops of concentrated sulfuric acid, 1ml of potassium iodide 2% solution and 1~2 drops of starch solution in a clean test tube.
+Drip 2~3 drops of concentrated sulfuric acid, 1ml of potassium iodide 2% solution, and 1~2 drops of starch solution in a clean test tube.
 Shake it to mix them, then add ether.
-If you see a blue color, it means there is peroxide.
+If you see blue color, it means there is peroxide.

 Peroxide Removal: We can use the solution of ferrous sulfate to get rid of peroxide.
 Put ether 100ml and newly-prepared ferrous sulfate solution 10ml in a separatory funnel and wash them several times until there is no more peroxide.

 Ethanol/water Inspection and Removal: